KitanGarcia/SJACraft-II-Moss-of-Darkness/README.md

-archer, basic, buildings, knight, misc, music, and peasant should be moved to the snd folder
+archer, basic, buildings, knight, misc, music, and peasant should be moved to the snd folder (which is in data, which is in bin)

 # ECS160Linux
 ECS 160 Project Linux